OffByNone/Omniscience/README.md

 		[ ] Get metadata for files
 		[ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported [ ] Better error handling

-Need to find a way to add manufacturer specific methods to services
+        [ ] Find a way to add manufacturer specific methods to services

 Save found devices in case user is in a situation where only the passive searcher works.
 If we didn't save devices closing and re-opening the browser would lose all devices and potentially take hours to find any given device again

-babel data --out-dir data/out